 I find significant heterogeneity amongst the regional structural parameters of the model.
 I also find that monetary and financial shocks have a greater economic impact on output and investment in the Southern and Midwestern census regions.
-When I compare the insample forecasts of national variables in both the regional and national model, I find that the regional model significantly out performs the national model in both point and density prediction.
+Regional volatility in output and inflation is mostly attributed to regional demand shocks but national shocks still play a significant role in regional output and labor volatility.
+Aggregate volatility in output and inflation is found to be attributed mostly from the Southern and Western census regions as well as from national financial and monetary shocks.

 After estimating the model and examining its dynamics, I then simulate the regional DSGE model under three different monetary policy rules and evaluate a standard central bank loss function at the national and regional level for each policy rule.
-The monetary policy rules include a central bank that only reacts to national inflation and the national output gap, a central bank that incorporates regional economic information by incorporating regional inflation and regional output gaps into is interest rate rule and a central bank that incorporates regional price rigidities in its rule.
-The third rule introduces price rigidities by weighting the response to regional inflation by the monetary policy authority by relative Calvo pricing estimates.
+The monetary policy rules include a central bank that only reacts to national inflation and the national output gap, a central bank that incorporates regional economic information by incorporating regional inflation and regional output gaps into is interest rate rule and a central bank that incorporates regional economic information as well as regional price rigidities in its rule.
+The third rule introduces price rigidities by weighting the response to regional inflation by the monetary policy authority by relative calvo pricing estimates.
 This type of rule was found to be near optimal for a currency union in Benigno (2004).